CyberFlameGO/svnpython/Doc/library/os.rst

           O_SEQUENTIAL
           O_TEXT

-   These constants are only available on Windows.
+   Options for the *flag* argument to the :func:`open` function.
+These can be combined using the bitwise OR operator ``|``.
+Availability: Windows.

-.. data:: O_ASYNC
+.. data:: O_DIRECT
-          O_DIRECT
           O_DIRECTORY
           O_NOFOLLOW
           O_NOATIME

-   These constants are GNU extensions and not present if they are not defined by the C library.
+   Options for the *flag* argument to the :func:`open` function.
+These are GNU extensions and not present if they are not defined by the C library.

 .. data:: SEEK_SET